Cessna O-1 Bird Dog: Military service

 The United States Department of Defense (DOD) ordered 3,200 L-19s that were built between 1950 and 1959, entering both the U.S. Army and Marine Corps inventories.
 The aircraft were used in various utility roles such as artillery spotting, front-line communications, medevac, and training.

 In U.S. service, the L-19 replaced the Piper L–4 Grasshoppers and Stinson L–5 Sentinels.

 With the adoption of the 1962 United States Tri-Service aircraft designation system, the Army L-19 and Marine Corps OE were redesignated as the O-1 Bird Dog, and soon entered the Vietnam War.
 During the early 1960s, the Bird Dog was flown by the Republic of Vietnam Air Force (RVNAF), U.S. Army, and U.S. Marines in South Vietnam and later by clandestine forward air controllers (e.g., Ravens) in Laos and Cambodia.
-Because of its short takeoff and landing (STOL) and low altitude/low airspeed capabilities, the O-1 also later found its way into USAF service as a Forward Air Controller (FAC) aircraft for vectoring faster fighter and attack aircraft and supporting combat search-and-rescue operations recovering downed aircrews.
+Because of its short takeoff and landing (STOL) and low-altitude/low-airspeed capabilities, the O-1 also later found its way into USAF service as a forward air controller (FAC) aircraft for vectoring faster fighter and attack aircraft and supporting combat search-and-rescue operations recovering downed aircrews.

-During the Vietnam War, the Bird Dog was used primarily for reconnaissance, target acquisition, artillery adjustment, radio relay, convoy escort, and the forward air control of tactical aircraft, including bombers operating in a tactical role.
+During the Vietnam War, the Bird Dog was used primarily for reconnaissance, target acquisition, artillery adjustment, radio relay, convoy escort, and the FAC of tactical aircraft, including bombers operating in a tactical role.

 Supplementing the O-1, then gradually replacing it, the USAF switched to the Cessna O-2 Skymaster and North American OV-10 Bronco, while the U.S. Marine Corps took delivery of the OV-10 to replace their aging O-1s.
-Both were faster twin-engine aircraft, with the OV-10 being a turboprop aircraft.
-Still, the U.S. Army retained the Bird Dog throughout the war, with up to 11 Reconnaissance Airplane Companies (RACs) deployed to cover all of South Vietnam, the Vietnamese Demilitarized Zone (DMZ), and the southern edge of North Vietnam.
-Its quieter noise footprint, lower speed, tighter maneuverability, short runway ability, and better visibility (even to the rear) kept it highly valued by the ground units it supported and highly feared by enemy units it flew over.
+Both were faster twin-engined aircraft, with the OV-10 being a turboprop aircraft.
+Still, the U.S. Army retained the Bird Dog throughout the war, with up to 11 reconnaissance airplane companies deployed to cover all of South Vietnam, the Vietnamese Demilitarized Zone, and the southern edge of North Vietnam.
+Its quieter noise level, lower speed, tighter maneuverability, STOL ability, and better visibility (even to the rear) kept it highly valued by the ground units it supported and highly feared by enemy units over which it flew.
 The last U.S. Army O-1 Bird Dog was officially retired in 1974.